kemitchell/fvalid/README.md

   bower install fvalid
 ```

-The module has no external dependencies.
-It utilizes ECMA-262 5th edition functions like `reduce`.
+`fvalid` utilizes ECMA-262 5th edition functions like `reduce`.
+It does not depend on any other modules.

 The [test suite](./test) has usage examples, including for a toy [micro-blog post format](./test/blog.js).